DjangoForAll/Django-Course/Level_6/3_CSRF_Tokens/Script/Readme.md

 Django create a random token for every request that renders a form and remembers the token when the data is sent back, so the server can verify that the request is legitimate, and not a CSRF attack.

-If you wanted to add a task to your task management app, when you get to the task create page, Django will add a hidden value to the form called csrfmiddlewaretoken, this value is sent over along with the data in the form, when Django recieves a POST request, it will check if the token is present and valid, if a random form is submitted, it wont have the token and hence Django will reject the request.
+If you wanted to add a task to your task management app, when you get to the task create page, Django will add a hidden value to the form called `csrfmiddlewaretoken`, this value is sent over along with the data in the form, when Django recieves a POST request, it will check if the token is present and valid, if a random form is submitted, it wont have the token and hence Django will reject the request.

 To add a csrf token to the form, you can edit the html as follows,